dsagman/picat/readme.md

 I compensate by adding only a few lines at a time and always saving and rerunning so that I don't have far to hunt for the most recent edit that broke syntax rules.

-## Trying to use list indexing with decision/domain variable
+## Don't use list indexing with decision/domain variables

 When solving constraint problems use `element(I,List,V )` and not `V #= List[I]`.
 Also `matrix_element` for 2D arrays/lists.
 I noted this in this [example code](#planner-and-constraint-example-traveling-salesperson).